Wichita Falls High School: Junior Reserve Officer Training Corps

 The Wichita Falls High School Junior Reserve Officer Training Corps Army program was established in 1951.
-The battalion is officially recognized as the Coyote Battalion.
-Since its establishment the Junior Reserve Officer Training Corp program has competed statewide and nationally as well as hosting the annual "The Wichita" JROTC Drill meet during November every year.
-They have an average participation body of 130 cadets per year.
-The Battalion received the gold level presidential service award in 2019, and are considered an honor unit with distinction (Yellow Star) by the U.S. Army JROTC.
+The battalion was officially recognized as the Coyote Battalion.
+While being established the Junior Reserve Officer Training Corp program competed statewide and nationally as well as hosting the annual "The Wichita" JROTC Drill meet during November every year.
+They had an average participation body of 130 cadets per year.
+The Battalion received the gold level presidential service award in 2019, and at the time of closing in 2024, were considered an honor unit with distinction (Yellow Star) by the U.S. Army JROTC.

 Rivalry

-Wichita Falls High School has participated in the rivalry against Rider High School since the completion of Rider in 1961.
-Beginning the week of the infamous game, the Wichita Falls Police Department reports an increase in vandalism, theft, and attacks from both sides.
+Wichita Falls High School participated in the rivalry against Rider High School (The Showdown in Falls Town) since the completion of Rider in 1961.
+Beginning the week of the infamous game, known as "War Week", the Wichita Falls Police Department reported an increase in vandalism, theft, and attacks from both sides.

+In 2014, the rivalry was recognized by the Army Great American Rivalry Series as one of the greatest rivalries in the nation.
+The winner was presented with the Great American Rivalry Trophy at the conclusion of the game that year.
+The trophy went to the Wichita Falls Coyotes, as they defeated the Rider Raiders 50-36 in front of a packed Memorial Stadium, adding even more fuel to the rivalry.
+The final game between these 2 schools, in 2024, received a flyover from Sheppard Air Force Base, a fitting end to a historic Rivalry.